Park Place (Barrie)

-From 2002–2004, the abandoned brewery operated as the largest illegal marijuana grow-operation in Canadian history.
+From 2002 to 2004, the abandoned brewery operated as the largest illegal cannabis grow-operation in Canadian history.

-The current shopping centre includes a Best Buy, LA Fitness, Marshall's, and a Bed, Bath & Beyond.
+The current shopping centre includes a Best Buy, LA Fitness, Marshalls, and a Cabela's.

 Brewery

 In 1967, the Formosa Spring Brewery reached its bottling capacity in its Formosa, Ontario location, and began looking to expand.
 The 597 acre farmland was annexed from Innisfil by the City of Barrie to establish the new brewery, still under the Formosa name.

 In 1974, Molson's purchased the land and brewery, creating a parkland, baseball diamond, and adding a drive-through beer store for cottagers driving on Highway 400.

 Due to a change in inter-provincial alcohol production regulations, the Molsons plant was closed and abandoned in September 2000.
 In late November 1999 in a last-ditch effort to save their jobs, workers staged an occupation of the plant.
 Following an end to the occupation, the lands were thereafter put on the market for sale, subsequently purchased by a commercial land developer and renamed 'Park Place'.